Rocky769/Profile-CRUD-web-app/README.md

    self-explanatory.
 Fill the corresponding forms without discrepancies to complete the intended change.

 6. After your work is done, logout of the page.

+Note: Github supports only static pages and PHP isn't static.
+So
+      we cannot host this over here.